 In the service cluster, Grafana (and its associated Persistent Volume) is configured to be backed up.

 Backups are stored for 720 hours (30 days).

 Restoring from a backup with Velero is meant to be a type of disaster recovery.
 Velero will not overwrite existing Resources when restoring.
 As such, if you want to restore the state of a Resource that is still running, the Resource must be deleted first.

-To restore a backup on demand, contact your Compliant Kubernetes operator.
+To restore a backup on demand, contact your Compliant Kubernetes administrator.